 Requesting an exemption from the USI

-To apply for an exemption, you must complete a Commonwealth Statutory Declaration and send it to the Registrar at the following address:
+Once complete, please send your Statutory Declaration to the Registrar at the following address:

 Student Identifiers Registrar